SOS Children's Village Bucaramanga

 Youths playing sport (photo: SOS archives)

-Bucaramanga is located in the north-east of Colombia in the Santander department near the Venezuelan border and has a population of over 500,000.
-Floridablanca is a smaller city of around 260,000 inhabitants that forms part of the Bucaramanga metropolitan area.
+Bucaramanga, in the Santander department near the Venezuelan border, has a population of over 500,000.
 The economy of the region is based mainly on industry such as the manufacture of shoes and similar goods.

 Overall, the Santander department has one of the lowest rates of poverty in the country, but these improvements have yet to reach the poorest sectors of society.
-Forced displacement due to the on-going armed conflict in Colombia continues to be a serious problem, particularly here in the north-east.
-In Bucaramanga alone, an estimated 36,800 people are affected, around half of them children.
-Besides the obvious socioeconomic impacts displacement has on families, the violence experienced also causes severe psycho-social problems, and a loss of identity, social cohesion and self-confidence.
+Forced displacement due to armed conflict in Colombia was a serious problem in the past, particularly in the north-east.
+In Bucaramanga alone, an estimated 37,000 people were affected, around half of them children.
+Besides the obvious socioeconomic impacts displacement has had on families, the violence experienced also causes severe psycho-social problems, and a loss of identity, social cohesion and self-confidence.

 Children from displaced families need a sense of security and a nurturing home

 These parents, especially when they are single mothers, or suffering from depression, anxiety or other trauma-related issues, urgently need support.
-If they are empowered to secure their own livelihoods, their children will be less likely to be abandoned, can stay in education and look forward to a better future.
+If they are empowered to secure their own livelihoods, their children will be less likely to be taken into care and they can stay in education and look forward to a better future.

 An SOS family at home (photo: SOS archives)

 The centres offer educational courses to adults to improve their professional skills and thus their income and societal status.
-Support and training is also offered to parents in order to raise awareness of children’s rights and provide information on the appropriate parenting skills for different age groups.
+Support and training is also offered to parents in order to raise awareness of children’s rights and provide information on the parenting skills.

-For children in Bucaramanga who are no longer able to live with their parents, 13 SOS families can provide a loving home for up to 117 children.
-In each family, the children live with their brothers and sisters and are affectionately cared for by their SOS mother.
+Care in families: For children in Bucaramanga who are no longer able to live with their parents, SOS families can provide a loving home.
+In each family, the children live with their brothers and sisters and are affectionately cared for by their SOS parent.

-When young people are ready to leave their family in order to pursue further education or vocational training, our SOS Youth Programme makes shared accommodation available to them.
+Support for young people: When young people are ready to leave their family in order to pursue further education or vocational training, SOS Children’s Villages makes shared accommodation available to them.
 In a safe environment and with the support of qualified counsellors, the young people can plan their future here, increasingly take on responsibility and prepare for independent adult life.